2.1.2. qmix.mathfn package¶

 -

-This function also deletes zero values since the results of this function are usually used to divide other values (i.e., to avoid div.
-0 errors).
+- Simple derivative, except the derivative is over a -N/2 to N/2 span. - This helps with noisy data. - This function also deletes zero values since the results of this function are usually used to divide other values (i.e., to avoid div.
+0 errors). - Parameters

 - Returns